dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Consider how hard it is to change yourself and you'll understand what little chance you have in trying to change others.
+  The 10,000 Hour Rule - All of us have some measure of greatness within us.
+But it has to be cultivated.
+It takes hours of hard work, usually about 10,000 hours, especially when one is young.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1206 days)
+## 🌟 Experiences (1207 days)

 ### 🧮 Programming languages